top of page

 Company History

-Féraba was founded in New York City in 1995, through the collective creative vision of Austrian tap dancer Irene Koloseus and world-renowned master balafonist Abou Sylla from Guinea, West Africa.
+Féraba was founded in New York City in 1996 through the shared artistic vision of Austrian tap dancer Irene Koloseus and world-renowned master balafonist Abou Sylla of Guinea, West Africa.
+From its inception, the ensemble has been dedicated to cultural exchange, rhythmic dialogue, and a deep respect for traditional forms.

-Féraba's explosive blend has been well received by audiences worldwide, including performances at Lincoln Center, Aaron Davis Hall, Town Hall, and other prestigious venues throughout the U.S., Europe, and West Africa.
-Through community outreach, Féraba also brings its extraordinary programs to hospitals, schools, universities, and libraries in the New York metropolitan area.
+Féraba’s vibrant and powerful work has been embraced by audiences worldwide.
+The ensemble has performed at major venues including Lincoln Center, Aaron Davis Hall, and Town Hall, and has toured extensively throughout the United States, Europe, and West Africa.
+Alongside its performance career, Féraba is deeply committed to community engagement, bringing its programs to hospitals, schools, universities, and libraries throughout the New York metropolitan area.
+Through rhythm, movement, and music, Féraba continues to educate, inspire, and connect communities of all ages.

 Awards